deepfryed/chuck/README.md

 * The proxy always intercepts SSL requests even if there is no remap of request, this is not ideal.
 * There is no proxy keep-alive support yet.

+# TODO

+* Display request, response stuff in realtime using eventsource & sinatra

 # See Also
 [https://github.com/igrigorik/em-proxy](https://github.com/igrigorik/em-proxy)